MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/fixed-asset-inventory.md

  The following procedure shows how to begin inventory auditing by fixed asset locations.

-1. Select the batch according to the fixed asset location, and click **ОК**.
+1. Select the batch according to the fixed asset location, and choose **ОК**.

     > [!NOTE]
     >  You can view the fixed assets lines that are filtered in the report and the lines that are in this fixed asset location.